- What are the main differences between visible and invisible watermarking?

 In short: digital watermarking is invisible, not new and already used in many applications.
-But here are new applications.
+But today, invisible digital watermarking also has new helpful applications for your business.
 Whether you sell images or your business relies on them, reasons for checking what they become once you released them are many.

 Even if you are not a broadcaster, you probably use images for your own business, for communication, for marketing.
 Monitoring just your own website’s audience or following your performance on social networks is not exhaustive, considering that your visual content can be reused outside these walled gardens.

 Search engines limitations: An easy way to find your images online is to use online reverse search engines like Google Image or Tineye.
 But as their technology is based on similarity and not digital watermarking, it has at least 2 drawbacks: Trade-off between false positive / false negative and Multiple sources (for more details please download our white paper).